OK!: Weddings

 OK! is best known for its coverage of celebrity nuptials.

 In 2000, OK! had exclusive rights to publish photographs of the wedding of Catherine Zeta-Jones and Michael Douglas, but its rival Hello! magazine published pictures as well, and OK! sued.
 It was awarded £1,033,156 in an initial judgment, but lost it on appeal.

 In October 2005, three celebrity weddings took place on the same day: those of Katie Price and Peter Andre, Kate Garraway and Derek Draper, and Samia Ghadie and property developer Matthew Smith.
 OK! covered them all over separate issues.
 The biggest wedding of the three (Price and Andre) was covered over two bumper issues.

 The same happened for the wedding of Ashley and Cheryl Cole, as well as Christina Aguilera's.
 OK! devoted an issue to photos of Tony Parker and Eva Longoria's wedding.

-Other weddings covered by OK! are:
+Other weddings covered by OK! include: